All Episodes

 When was this?

-Well, it might have been 2007 or 2008.
+2000, well, it might have been 2007 or 2008.

-Landmark Legal Foundation nominated me for the Nobel Peace Prize officially nominated.
+Landmark Legal Foundation nominated me for the Nobel Peace Prize, officially nominated.

-It was it was a real deal.
+It was a real deal.

 That would have been 2007, 2008.

-That was the year Obama wanted.
+That was the year Obama won it.

-He has not been a president, he's not stopped wars.
+He has not been a president.

-He 2007's when it was.
+2007 is when it was.

-So uh Donald Trump's an august company now.
+So Donald Trump's an august company now.

-Anyway, Greg, uh thanks to the call, appreciate it.
+Anyway, Greg, thanks to the call.

-Uh not enough time to be fair with another.
+Not enough time to be fair with another.

 Well, here's the way to look at that Hillary thing.